sarahciston/codingcare/posts/guide.md

 These small things are seeds.
 We don't know what they might grow into, but we trust they will grow:

->"Everything small and buried surrenders to a process that none of the buried parts can see."
+"Everything small and buried surrenders to a process that none of the buried parts can see."
->>–Mark Nepo (2012)
+{: .quote }

+–Mark Nepo, *The Book of Awakening*
+{: .quote .attrib }

 Sometimes these small tangents turn into the coolest things you'd never expect.
 Trust that they will (eventually) circle back and relate to the bigger things you are investigating.
 Follow that rabbit down the hole!